Ryon Bingham: College career

 Bingham attended the University of Nebraska–Lincoln and was a Criminal Justice Major and a letterman in football.

 In football, as a junior, he was an Honorable Mention All-Big 12 Conference selection and an Academic All-Big 12 Conference selection.
 As a senior, he was an All-Big 12 Conference selection.
-In 2003 Bingham led Nebraska's interior defensive linemen with 56 total tackles.
-For his standout play, Bingham earned Second-team All-Big 12 honors In 2002 as a junior he finished the season with 67 total tackles.
+In 2003, Bingham led Nebraska's interior defensive linemen with 56 total tackles.
+For his standout play, Bingham earned second-team All-Big 12 honors.
+In 2002, as a junior, he finished the season with 67 total tackles.
 He recorded nine tackles for loss, including 1.5 sacks.
 Bingham saw significant action in 2001 as part of a four-man rotation at the two defensive tackle positions.
 He played in all 12 games as Jon Clanton’s backup at nose tackle, and finished the year with 18 tackles, including five for losses.
 Bingham was expected to see action as a redshirt freshman in 2000, but a broken right foot kept him out for the entire season.
 He was cast in August, then had surgery in September.
 Bingham redshirted in 1999.

 Professional career

-Bingham was drafted in the seventh round of the 2004 NFL draft by the San Diego Chargers.
+Bingham was selected in the seventh round of the 2004 NFL draft by the San Diego Chargers.
 The Chargers released him on September 1, 2010.